 Conservation & Sustainability

 We were pleased to learn that responsible tourism is at the heart of operations at Umlani Bushcamp.
 The camp is a Fair Trade Certified property with significant initiatives to minimize the impact on the environment and to empower the community at large.

 Over 80% of the staff at Umlani Bushcamp comes from the local community and many have been employed at Umlani for decades.
-Training programs like the Ranger and Tracker apprentice program empower locals and allow them to step into employment opportunities that were not previously available to the local population.
+Training programs like the Ranger and Tracker apprentice program empower locals and allow them to step into employment opportunities previously unavailable to the local population.

 Aside from the positive community impact, Umlani Bushcamp works hard to minimize its footprint on the natural environment.
 In addition to operating on 100% alternative energy sources and using 100% non-toxic and biodegradable toiletries and cleaning products, the camp also uses low-flow showerheads and toilets for water conservation, purchases all fresh, mostly organic, produce locally, recycles all waste and composts all organic waste on-site, and more.
 The staff also plant and maintain five indigenous trees per month in partnership with Greenpop.

 We loved our time at Umlani Bushcamp and found it to be the perfect blend of comfort and bush experience.
 The opportunity to get as close as 6 meters away from wildlife provided us with some amazing sightings and a true appreciation of the incredible flora and fauna within the Greater Kruger Area.